-- 1. Recognizing that equity does not mean equality, the GCC works to align systems, accountability, support and resources to achieve excellence for all students by providing high quality, rigorous instruction, curriculum and educational opportunity and by ensuring academic engagement for all students - 2.
-Utilize open communication and collaboration with and among staff, parents, business and community members to ensure unity and ownership in the vision and goals of the GCC. - 3.
-Establish an educational environment defined by high expectations that promote responsibility and accountability of students, staff and parents, and one that nurtures and motivates students to pursue their full potential in academic performance and citizenship. - 4.
-Integrate a technologically advanced educational environment and support system that promotes student learning anytime, anywhere and allows learners to strategically utilize time, space and resources to optimize learning. - 5.
-Provide a secure, safe, inclusive and equitable learning environment for all students and staff that promotes and fosters a learning environment that is culturally responsive, practices positive discipline, improves school climate, and provides social- emotional learning and support. - 6.
-Vigorously pursue the enhancement of the GCC's capacity for excellence in current and future proposed schools and programs within the parameters of fiscal capacity and responsibility. - 7.
-Recruit, develop, and retain the highest quality diverse and talented faculty and staff.

-Student Centered Learning: Reflect and incorporate Anytime- Anywhere Learning best practices learned during the pandemic including the offering of high quality distance learning options.

-Learning Recovery: Recognizing this unique time following the pandemic/distancing learning, the focus will be on both academic recovery and social emotional well-being ensuring the use of high quality assessment and incorporating innovations learned during COVID-19.
+1. Recognizing that equity does not mean equality, the GCC works to align systems, accountability, support, and resources to achieve excellence for all students by providing high-quality, rigorous instruction, curriculum, and educational opportunity and by ensuring academic engagement for all students.

+2. Utilize open communication and collaboration with and among staff, parents, business, and community members to ensure unity and ownership in the vision and goals of the GCC.

+3. Establish an educational environment defined by high expectations that promote responsibility and accountability of students, staff, and parents, and one that nurtures and motivates students to pursue their full potential in academic performance and citizenship.

+4. Integrate a technologically advanced educational environment and a support system that promotes student learning anytime, anywhere and allows learners to strategically utilize time, space, and resources to optimize learning.

+5. Provide a secure, safe, inclusive, and equitable learning environment for all students and staff that promote and foster a learning environment that is culturally responsive, practices positive discipline, improves school climate, and provides socialemotional learning and support.

+6. Vigorously pursue the enhancement of the GCC's capacity for excellence in current and future proposed schools and programs within the parameters of fiscal capacity and responsibility.

+7. Recruit, develop, and retain the highest quality, diverse, and talented faculty and staff.

+2022-2023 GOALS

-Student Achievement: Increase academic achievement for all learners while closing the gap between student populations in pursuit of excellence using research-based practices including English language development and a particular focus on mathematics.
+Student Achievement: Increase academic achievement for all learners while closing the gap between student populations in pursuit of excellence using research-based practices, with a focus on English language development and mathematics.

-Parent/Caregiver and Community Investment and Support: Welcome, inform and actively engage students, parents/caregivers, and the greater community regarding the educational priorities, processes, initiatives, challenges, and the opportunities for growth within the GCC and each school.
+Parent/Caregiver and Community Investment and Support: Welcome, inform, and actively engage students, parents/caregivers, and the greater community regarding the educational priorities, processes, initiatives, challenges, and opportunities for growth within the GCC and each school.

-Curriculum: Develop, implement, assess, and support implementation of a school specific Instructional Framework and support the learner-centric model which includes a high quality, aligned framework that supports planning, instruction, learning environment and professional practices and responsibilities.
+Curriculum: Develop, assess, and integrate the implementation of a school-specific Instructional Framework and support the learner-centric model, which includes: high engagement, culturally responsive teaching practices, instruction, learning environment, and professional practices and responsibilities.

-School Culture and Environment: All campuses and GCC facilities provide an equity informed educational environment that reflects a commitment to students' and staff's social and emotional needs, safety, security, and, also includes high standards for citizenship among students, staff, community, and visitors.
+School Culture and Instructional Environment: All campuses and GCC facilities provide an equity-informed educational environment that reflects a commitment to students' and staff's social and emotional needs, safety, and security and also includes high standards for citizenship among students, staff, community, and visitors as well as providing a comprehensive system of support services to facilitate student success both academically and personally.

-College and Career Readiness: Design programming that equips all learners in developing their voice, focusing on a growth mindset, resiliency, grit and agency to have the social, emotional, and academic skills necessary to be college, career, and life ready.
+College and Career Readiness: Design programming that equips all learners in developing their voice and agency, focusing on a growth mindset, resiliency, and grit to have the social, emotional, and academic skills necessary to be college, career, and life ready.